murdercode/laravel-shortcode-plus/README.md

 ---

+## Why Shortcode+?

+This package allows you to use shortcodes in your application, like a Wordpress / BBS style websites.

+In our days, shortcodes are a great way to preserve the integrity of the data within the content published on our site (such as a blog or forum) without risking having to rewrite the format each time.

+With Laravel Shortcode+ we have the ability to turn a standard shortcode into a dynamic asset that can update over time (new HTML standards, cookie consent, AMP versions, and more)!

 ## How it Works

-This package allows you to use shortcodes in your application.

 For example, you can use the following shortcode to embed a Youtube video: